YaNesyTortiK/WirePatches/README.md

 ![Preview-3](https://github.com/YaNesyTortiK/WirePatches/blob/main/img/Timer/Preview-3.png?raw=true)

 ## StopWatch
 This patch is providing a digital stopwatch with hours, minutes, seconds and milliseconds with ability to disable any of these individually.
-Also you can change text color, scale text, change refresh rate.
+Also you can change text color, scale text, change refresh rate and toggle between bold and regular font.

 [>DOWNLOAD<](https://raw.githubusercontent.com/YaNesyTortiK/WirePatches/refs/heads/main/StopWatch.wired)